Skip to content

 managers_total Number Total number of manager nodes.

-nodes_down Number Number of nodes not in the ready state.
+nodes_down Number Number of nodes the cluster reports as down.

 nodes_ready Number Number of nodes in the ready state.